🌟One of my faves!🌟

-Monster Prom is a dating sim about a monster-filled high school in which you have six weeks to boost your stats, make the right choices, get into all sorts of trouble, and impress your chosen love interest in order to snag a date for prom!
+Monster Prom is a hilarious, irreverent dating sim about a monster-filled high school in which you have six weeks to boost your stats, make the right choices, get into all sorts of trouble, and impress your chosen love interest in order to snag a date for prom!

 You have 3 weeks to get a date for Monster Prom!
 Go through absurd and funny situations, raise your stats and seduce one of your classmates.
 Beautiful art, bold, unapologetic dialogue and hard choices make up this Multiplayer (1-4 players) Dating Sim.
 Be your worst self.